Last Updated on April 22, 2021 by Helga Dosa

-Many years ago, I paid my Italian grandmother a last visit.
-On that day, she insisted I take home some seedlings from her bountiful garden: a piece of this, a smidgen of that and a handful of her finest sunflower seeds.
-She searched carefully through her garden for the perfect seedlings, uprooting several oregano, chamomile and rosemary plants, including the bitter rucola.
-Every plant, that is, except her bountiful parsley.
+Many years ago, I paid my Italian grandmother the last visit.
+On that day, she insisted I take home some seedlings from her bountiful garden: a piece of this, a smidgen of that, and a handful of her finest sunflower seeds.
+She searched carefully through her garden for the perfect seedlings, uprooting several oregano, chamomile, and rosemary plants, including the bitter rucola.
+Every plant, that is, except her bountiful Italian parsley.

 Parsley seeds may be planted in the very early spring or in the late fall in the warmer climates.
 Because we have such warm summers, and our weather is much like that of Italy, Grandma planted her parsley in the fall.
 Seeds must be planted at least 1/4 inch deep.
 Keep the soil damp until the seeds have germinated (six to eight weeks).
 Seedlings may be thinned to 3 inches apart when they are 2 to 3 inches high.